Jim Runestad (R)

 Commissioner Runestad is owner and operator of Runestad Financial Associates.
 Mr. Runestad has been a resident of Oakland County for more than 15 years and has worked in, and been active in, Oakland County for 28 years.
 Commissioner Runestad is married to Kathy.
 They are the proud parents of five children: Joel, Justin, Lena, Lee, and Kayla, as well as the proud grandparents of four grandchildren.

+Jim and Kathy Runestad were foster parents for many years and care deeply about the plight of children in the foster care system.
 Mr. Runestad has worked to secure the rights of parents in Family Court issues, mainly through the Citizens Advisory Committee to the Friend of the Court.
 Years before Commissioner Runestad was elected to the county commission he successfully lobbied the Oakland County Commissioners to create the Citizen Advisory Committee to the Friend of the Court (CAC), to hear citizen complaints and secure the rights of the parents in Family Court issues.
 Runestad was then named to the very first CAC and served for three years.
 He raised this issue during his 2008 run for the Oakland County Commission and promised constituents that he would work to get a link directly to the CAC so that citizens could file complaints directly with the CAC and not be directed through the Friend of the Court.
 Commissioner Runestad accomplished this promise within the first two months on the job.
 If you need to file a Friend of the Court grievance, click here to get more information, and the form you need to fill out and file

 Next Runestad fought a 5 month long battle to successfully push through the Board a policy whereby Oakland County Government must use E-Verify as part of its employment and procurement processes, and has successfully convinced the Road Commission to do likewise.
 E-Verify is used to insure that new county hires and contractors' employees are legally permitted to work in Michigan.
 This effort has resulted in many citizens gaining employment with county money that used to go to companies using black market labor.
 The Road Commission has now begun the use of the E-Verify system.